Support

 Applications: Structures with very high stress in aircraft, vehicle and mechanical engineering.

-Al99,5 / EN AW 1050 – H0 bis H28
+Al99,5 / EN AW 1050 – H0 to H28

 Naturally hard material, mainly for rolled products